SimonBlanke/Hyperactive/README.md

   - Simulated annealing
   - Particle swarm optimization

 The multiprocessing will start n_jobs separate searches.
 These can operate independent of one another, which makes the workload perfectly parallel.
-In the current implementation the actual number of searches in each process is n_iter divided by n_jobs and rounded down to the next integer.
+In the current implementation the actual number of searches in each process is n_searches divided by n_jobs and rounded down to the next integer.

 ## Installation